 When customers interact with your page, their friends will see the activity in their newsfeeds.
 You can also foster more interactions using polls and asking questions followers want to answer.

 Encourage customers to check in to your business on Facebook when they visit by offering a small discount for anyone who does.
 Checking allows users to notify their friends where they are.
 Host a contest or sweepstakes and encourage users to post about your business.

 You can also create special events and limited-time promotions and invite your followers, who can invite their friends in turn.

-Because Facebook collects heaps of user data, it can target your advertisement to users who are most likely to be interested in your product or service.
+Facebook's tools are very effective and make it easy to target a specific audience.
+You can target people who like your page or by location, age, gender and interests.
+Because Facebook collects user data, it can target your advertisement to those who are most likely to be interested in your product or service.

-The platform also features an analytics tool to help you understand which ads drive interest and sales.
+The platform also features an analytics tool to helps you understand which ads drive interest and sales.